Neu!

-Neu! (/de/; German for "New!"; styled in block capitals) were a West German krautrock band formed in Düsseldorf in 1971 by Klaus Dinger and Michael Rother following their departure from Kraftwerk.
+Neu! (/de/; German for "New!"; styled in block capitals) were a West German experimental and electronic rock band formed in Düsseldorf in 1971 by Klaus Dinger and Michael Rother following their departure from Kraftwerk.
 The group's albums were produced by Conny Plank, who has been regarded as the group's "hidden member".
 They released three albums in their initial incarnation—Neu!
 (1972), Neu!
 2 (1973), and Neu!
-75 (1975)—before disbanding in 1975.
+'75 (1975)—before disbanding in 1975.
 They briefly reunited in the mid-1980s.

 Although Neu! had minimal commercial success during their existence, the band are retrospectively considered a central act of West Germany's 1970s krautrock movement.
 They are known for pioneering the "motorik" beat, a minimalist 4/4 rhythm associated with krautrock artists.
 Their work has exerted a widespread influence on genres such as electronica and punk.

 History

 1970–1971: Pre-formation

 Neu! was formed in 1971 in Düsseldorf as an offshoot from an early line-up of another seminal krautrock band, Kraftwerk, whose early works were also produced by Conny Plank.
 Drummer Klaus Dinger had joined Kraftwerk midway through sessions for their eponymous debut album.
 Guitarist Michael Rother was then recruited to the Kraftwerk line-up on completion of the album.
 (Rother had been playing in a local band called The Spirits of Sound, the line-up of which also included drummer Wolfgang Flür, who would himself go on to join Kraftwerk two years later.)

 Kraftwerk co-founder Ralf Hütter left the band at this point to complete his studies; for six months, Kraftwerk consisted of a trio of Rother, Dinger and Florian Schneider.
 This line-up played sporadic gigs and made a live appearance on German television programme Beat Club.
 Recording sessions at Conny Plank's Windrose studio were unsuccessful (Rother later attributed the failure to "a difference of temperament").
 Dinger and Rother parted company from Schneider and began Neu! with Plank.
 Hütter rejoined Schneider and the pair continued recording the second Kraftwerk album with Plank.